Skip to main content

 ca_file: "/myca"

-# For an additional OpenLDAP running outside any container
+# For an additional OpenLDAP running outside a container

 instance: "NAME_ASSOCIATED_WITH_YOUR_ADDITIONAL_SERVICE"